Counselors

 For Course Placement appeals to move down a level (i.e. from AP to Honors or from Honors to on-level):

-- The student’s parent/guardian must email the student’s assigned School Counselor by May 1st, 2022 requesting the decrease in course rigor.
+• The student’s parent/guardian must email Dr. Gaudette by May 1st, 2025 requesting the decrease in course rigor.

-Rising juniors who are in the ITEC program may also request an abbreviated schedule.
-Rising ITEC juniors must take at least five courses at CMIT.
-Rising ITEC juniors will be informed of whether an abbreviated schedule will remove their ability to take other courses (i.e. certain AP courses), and students will be able to decide whether they prefer to keep a full schedule or follow through with an abbreviated schedule.
+Rising juniors who have fulfilled all of their Service Hours requirements may also request an abbreviated schedule.
+Rising juniors must take at least five periods of class at CMIT.
+Rising juniors will be informed of whether an abbreviated schedule will remove their ability to take other courses (i.e. certain AP courses), and students will be able to decide whether they prefer to keep a full schedule or follow through with an abbreviated schedule.

-11th Grade Students all have full schedules (with the exception of 11th grade ITEC students), and therefore cannot schedule any classes during school hours.
+11th Grade Students all have mostly full schedules and therefore cannot schedule any classes during school hours.

-Most 12th Grade Students are given the opportunity to have an abbreviated schedule, but since there is no guarantee whether we can work around Dual Enrollment courses, students are encouraged to apply for courses outside of school hours, or Online sections.
+Most 12th Grade Students are given the opportunity to have an abbreviated schedule and if they have an abbreviated schedule, they will be given a draft of their schedule times before Dual Enrollment Application open, which will allow them to work around their CMIT scheduled when selecting their College Class sections.
 If CMIT schedules cannot accommodate approved Dual Enrollment classes, students will need to drop their Dual Enrollment course or change the section of their course.

 Elective Preferences will be shared through an Elective Preference Google Form.
 Students who would like to have a say in their elective preferences must complete this Elective Preference Form by June 1.